MostlyFocusedMike/ticket-notes/README.md

 ## Environment Variables
-Ticket-notes expects several environment variables to be set, and will throw an error if any are missing:
+ticket-notes expects several environment variables to be set, and will throw an error if any are missing:
  - #### PARENT_DIR
  In order to grab your repo names, ticket-notes assumes there's a parent project folder.
 If your repo is in ~/Desktop/my-projects/my-repo, then PARENT_DIR=my-project (no leading/trailing slashes)
  - #### BOARD